Stuck at home and need to get some work done? Thankfully, this is easy! Jump ahead to a specific section, or read on to find out how to get connected:

-Did you know that you can always access your Emerson email at http://ecmail.emerson.edu?
-And that you can also do almost everything you can do with Outlook?
-You don't even need the VPN to get to the ECmail WebApp, it's always available from anywhere!
+Did you know that you can always access your Emerson email at gmail.emerson.edu?
+You don't even need the VPN: it's always available from anywhere!

-The ECmail Outlook WebApp allows you to manage your own mailbox and calendar, as well as others that you may have access to, and is as full-featured as most email clients.
+The Gmail web interface allows you to manage your own mailbox and calendar, as well as others that you may have access to, and is as full-featured as most email clients.

-We've got plenty more information about how to make the most of the ECmail WebApp!
+We've got plenty more information about how to make the most of your Emerson Gmail!